 Counties We Serve

 Nashville is a robust Southern metropolis rich in history, music, food and culture.
-Learn about the 64 partner agencies United Way of Metropolitan Nashville funds in the areas of Health, Education and Financial Stability.
+Learn about the 64 partner agencies United Way of Greater Nashville funds in the areas of Health, Education and Financial Stability.

 Just 30 minutes from Nashville, Robertson County is a vibrant community made up of a prosperous business environment, rolling countrysides and warm, inviting neighborhoods.
-United Way of Metropolitan Nashville provides funding to 15 nonprofit programs in Robertson County, including Beauty for Ashes; Big Brothers, Big Sisters; CASA of Robertson County; C.O.P.E. of Robertson County; Greater Faith Community Action Corporation; H.A.T.S. of Robertson County; Homemaker; HomeSafe Inc.; Meals on Wheels; Robertson County 4-H; Robertson County Child Advocacy Center; S.E.C.U.R.E.
+United Way of Greater Nashville provides funding to 15 nonprofit programs in Robertson County, including Beauty for Ashes; Big Brothers, Big Sisters; CASA of Robertson County; C.O.P.E. of Robertson County; Greater Faith Community Action Corporation; H.A.T.S. of Robertson County; Homemaker; HomeSafe Inc.; Meals on Wheels; Robertson County 4-H; Robertson County Child Advocacy Center; S.E.C.U.R.E.
 Haven; TNKids Nutrition, Inc.; United Ministries Food Bank and Youth CAN.

 Rich in history and unmatched in small-town charm, Cheatham County was founded in 1856 and is home to Ashland City and Kingston Springs, among other communities.
-United Way of Metropolitan Nashville funds 12 Cheatham County partner agencies, including Bethesda Center; Big Brothers, Big Sisters; Child Advocacy Center's Reclaiming Me Project; Mid-Cumberland Homemaker, Community Action, Meals on Wheels and Ombudsman; Progress Inc.; Safehouse; STARS; Tennessee Poison Center and Vanderbilt Bill Wilkerson Center.
+United Way of Greater Nashville funds 12 Cheatham County partner agencies, including Bethesda Center; Big Brothers, Big Sisters; Child Advocacy Center's Reclaiming Me Project; Mid-Cumberland Homemaker, Community Action, Meals on Wheels and Ombudsman; Progress Inc.; Safehouse; STARS; Tennessee Poison Center and Vanderbilt Bill Wilkerson Center.

 If you are a resident of Robertson or Cheatham counties and need help, please contact 2-1-1.